josephletobar/drone_3d_reconstruction/README.md

 ## Object Pins

-After a georeferenced reconstruction, project object nodes from a saved `graph.db` onto the mesh:
+Add pins for object nodes from a saved `graph.db` to a reconstructed mesh that contains embedded vertex-to-node associations:

 ```powershell
 colmap-object-pins C:\path\to\colmap_output C:\path\to\graph.db